- 1. Use Double-Optin

 This has a direct impact on your sender's reputation and deliverability.

-Every so often, it’s best to review your list of subscribers and ask yourself which aren’t interacting with your emails.
+It’s best to review your list of subscribers every so often and ask which ones are not interacting with your emails.

 While you can try “re-engaging” these subscribers with offers and discounts, if this doesn’t work, remove them from your list.